Butcher of Mons: Suspects

 During the investigation, several people were suspected of being involved in these murders, but no concrete evidence was found against them.

 Smail Tulja

 In February 2007, Smail Tulja was arrested in Montenegro at the behest of United States authorities after being suspected of committing the murders in Belgium as well as a similar murder in 1990 of his wife in New York.
 Tulja was also suspected of committing two murders in Albania.
-In February 2009 he was charged with the murder of his wife.
+In February 2009, he was charged with the murder of his wife.
 However, Montenegro refused to extradite him because of his citizenship and he was sentenced in July 2010 by a Montenegrin court to twelve years in prison for the murder of Mary Beal.
 In 2012, Montenegrin media reported that Tulja died in prison in February of that year.

-The "gypsy"

-Investigator Leopold Bogaert said that the "gypsy", an ex-boyfriend of Godart, was indicted and released a fortnight later.
-DNA exonerated him from the crimes.

-Jacques Antoine

-In February 2010, a 62-year-old doctor from Strasbourg, Jacques Antoine, was arrested for assaulting a beautician.
-Shortly before, two letters accusing him of being the butcher, written by his son, had been sent to the investigating judge, the prosecutor and the police.
-The author of these letters claimed that his father had visited Knokke-Heist many times between 1985 and 1995, with some garbage bags.
-However, the investigation showed that he wanted to sell them in a Mons store, but was refused because they had too many of them.
-Doctor Antoine's passion for firearms was also mentioned in the letter, whereas none of the victims of the Butcher were killed using firearms.
-Similarly, the car described in the letters did not match the one described by a witness.
-Finally, there was no evidence to establish him as the murderer.

 The identity of the killer - as long as the killings in question are the work of one individual - remains unknown to this day.
-Between the beginning of the investigation in 1997 until 2010, nearly 1000 complaints were made.
+Between the beginning of the investigation in 1997 and 2010, nearly 1000 complaints were made.